rodluger/EYE/README.md

-# het
+# EYE
-Human Eye Telescope
+Welcome to the EYE telescope